Launching a new product is exciting but also risky. You’ve got a great idea, but how do you know if...

 6. Know Your Customers Better

-Revenue forecasting allows for valuable customer insights, the analysis of customer patterns and sales data can help with the prediction of customer behaviour and future sales.
+Revenue forecasting allows for valuable customer insights, the analysis of customer patterns and sales data can help with the prediction of customer behavior and future sales.
 Better knowledge of the customer can aid in preparing the team for product improvement, pricing and marketing.

 7. Manage Cash Flow And Credit